pfloos/QUESTDB/data/README.md

 ## 📋 Available Information

-To assist users in identifying excited states using their preferred methodology, the QUEST database provides the percentage of single excitation involved in the transition (%T₁), oscillator strength $f$, the patial extent of the electron cloud $\langle r^2 \rangle$, and dominant MO contributions for all excited states, computed with reasonably high levels of theory.
-Additionally, $\langle S^2 \rangle$ values are provided for doublet and quartet states, along with the dominant MO combinations.
+To assist users in identifying excited states using their preferred methodology, the QUEST database provides the percentage of single excitation involved in the transition (%T₁), oscillator strength $f$, the patial extent of the electron cloud $\langle r^2 \rangle$, and dominant orbital contributions for all excited states, computed with reasonably high levels of theory.
+Additionally, $\langle S^2 \rangle$ values are provided for doublet and quartet states, along with the dominant orbital combinations.

 | **Field**                       | **Description**                                                                                                                                     | **Values / Notes**                                                                                                  |
 |--------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|